Indianapolis T-Bone Collision Lawyers

 - Proof of injuries sustained from medical documents or doctor testimonies

 If you and the other party are both at fault, Indiana works on a comparative fault system.
 This means that insurance companies will award damages based on the percentage of fault their client is responsible for in causing the accident.
 So if you are found to be 10% at fault, you will only receive 90% rather than full compensation.

-At Crossen Law Firm, we have experience helping injured victims determine fault to ensure they are awarded damages to cover all necessary costs.
+At Crossen Law Firm, the Indianapolis car accident lawyers have experience helping injured victims determine fault to ensure they are awarded damages to cover all necessary costs.
 Our personal injury attorneys are committed to getting our clients the compensation they deserve to recover in peace.